morachake/State-Managemt/README.md

 It's also worth noting that useMemo doesn't change the behavior of the component; it simply improves its performance.
 It's not required, but it's a good idea to use it when you have a component that requires expensive computation and don't want to recompute it on every render.

-It is critical to be aware of what you are memoizing and what dependencies you are passing, as passing too many or the incorrect dependencies can result in unexpected behavior.
+It is critical to be aware of what you are memoizing and what dependencies you are passing, as passing too many or incorrect dependencies can result in unexpected behavior.
 It's also critical to ensure that the value you're memoizing isn't a new object on every render, as this will prevent the previous and next states from being compared, resulting in unnecessary re-renders.

 # useCallback
 # *What is useCallBack ?*